Nico Hoerner Player Props: Cubs vs. Marlins

 Nico Hoerner At The Plate

-- Hoerner has an OPS of .763, fueled by an OBP of .353 and a team-best slugging percentage of .410 this season.
+- Hoerner leads Chicago with a slugging percentage of .413, fueled by nine extra-base hits.

-- He ranks 21st in batting average, 65th in on base percentage, and 97th in slugging among qualified batters in MLB play.
+- Among the qualifying hitters in MLB play, he ranks 17th in batting average, 52nd in on-base percentage, and 93rd in slugging.

-- In 32 games played this season, he has gone deep in two of them.
+- In 33 games played this year, he has hit a homer in two of them.

-- Hoerner has had an RBI in 10 games this year (31.3%), including five multi-RBI outings (15.6%).
+- Hoerner has driven in a run in 10 games this year (30.3%), including five games with more than one RBI (15.2%).
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.